arnodeceuninck/ajok-website/Readme.md

 In input, select `assets-original` as source folder.
 Set the output to the `assets` folder, format `WebP` , with `File size` e.g. `100kbytes` as settings.

-You can check the loading speeds with sites like this one: https://gtmetrix.com/reports/arnodeceuninck.github.io/SdANANEp/
+You can check the loading speeds with sites like this one: https://gtmetrix.com/

-Before using compressed images: Homepage 1.4s to fully load, 17.5 MB After compressing to 100kb and converting to webp:
+Before using compressed images: Homepage 1.4s to fully load, 17.5 MB (https://gtmetrix.com/reports/arnodeceuninck.github.io/SdANANEp/)
+After compressing to 100kb and converting to webp: Homepage 0.8s to fully load, 2.53Mb (https://gtmetrix.com/reports/arnodeceuninck.github.io/tAtjmTx8/)